anseki/leader-line/README.md

 An option for when `rect` or `circle` is specified for [`shape`](#shape) option.

-The X and Y coordinates for the left-top corner of the area, in pixels, relative to the left-top corner of the specified element for [`element`](#attachments-areaanchor-element) option.
+The X and Y coordinates for the top-left corner of the area, in pixels, relative to the top-left corner of the specified element for [`element`](#attachments-areaanchor-element) option.
 Each value can be a percentage of the element's width or height.
-For example, `{x: '50%', y: '50%'}` indicates the center of the element, `{x: '100%', y: 0}` indicates the right-top corner.
+For example, `{x: '50%', y: '50%'}` indicates the center of the element, `{x: '100%', y: 0}` indicates the top-right corner.
 And also, each value can be a negative value or a value over the element's width or height, it indicates the outside of the element.

 #### `width`, `height`